nomadicsheldon/nomadicsheldon/README.md

 <!--
 - 🔭 I’m currently working on ...
 -->
 - 🌱 I’m currently learning ...
-React.js
+React Native
 - 👯 I’m looking to collaborate on ...
 React.js and iOS development.
 <!--
 - 🤔 I’m looking for help with ...